el3um4s/strani-anelli-blog/_posts/2021/2021-12-11-how-to-implement-a-linked-list-in-javascript/2021-12-11-how-to-implement-a-linked-list-in-javascript.md

 The fundamental property is `next`.
 We can actually call it whatever we want but `next` is a pretty clear term.
 The `mario` object is the `head` of the list.
 All elements are `nodes` of the structure.

-I can rewrite the previous code like this:
+I can rewrite the previous code in this way:

 <script src="https://gist.github.com/el3um4s/04e68e762da640706945f6111a2fc1be.js"></script>

-I can also create longer and more complex structures than this.
-But to understand the basic concept I think this is enough.
+I can also create longer and more complex structures but I think this is enough to understand the basic concept.

 ### Iterate the elements of a list